curry-packages/flatcurry-transform/README.md

     unTypeRule (Typed e _) = e

-Note that this operation is partially defined since it fails on non-`Typed` expressions.
+Note that this operation is partially defined since it fails on non-"`Typed`" expressions.
 However, it is a natural representation of the idea of this transformation.

-Similarly, a transformation to remove occurrences of the prelude operation `?` by replacing them by the choice construct of FlatCurry can be defined by
+Similarly, a transformation to remove occurrences of the prelude operation "`?`" by replacing them by the choice construct of FlatCurry can be defined by

     removeQuestionRule :: Expr -> Expr